 In England, you are required to install a smoke alarm on every storey of the premises.
 Firstly, living accommodation is classed as a room that is used for the primary purposes of living or a room in which a person spends a significant proportion of their time.

 - Install a smoke detector in rooms used wholly or partly as living accommodation.
-In any room which is used either wholly or partly as living accommodation.

 - Install a carbon monoxide alarm where any solid fuel-burning appliance exists.